 Acquisition in 2016

-Gold Standard Simulations Ltd. specializes in providing variability simulation tools tailored for the semiconductor industry.
-The company offers a range of products designed to enhance Design Technology Co-Optimization (DTCO), including Enigma, which serves as an automation and productivity framework that integrates technology computer-aided design (TCAD) at the transistor level with circuit simulations.
-Other tools include Mystic, a statistical compact model extractor; RandomSpice, a statistical circuit simulator; GARAND, a statistical 3D TCAD simulator; and ConnecTCAD, a 3D interconnect simulator for analyzing resistances and capacitances in CMOS technologies.
-Additionally, Gold Standard Simulations provides educational courses on statistical nano-CMOS variability and reliability.
-Established in 2009 and based in Glasgow, United Kingdom, the company operates as a subsidiary of Synopsys Inc. as of 2016.
+Gold Standard Simulations Ltd. specializes in providing variability simulation tools for the semiconductor industry.
+The company offers a suite of advanced products including Enigma, a framework for rapid design technology co-optimization; Mystic, a statistical compact model extractor; RandomSpice, a statistical circuit simulator; GARAND, a statistical 3D TCAD simulator; and ConnecTCAD, a 3D interconnect simulator designed for evaluating resistances and capacitances in current and future CMOS technologies.
+These tools integrate predictive Monte Carlo and statistical simulations to address variability in nano-CMOS devices, facilitating the exploration and screening of future technology options.
+Additionally, Gold Standard Simulations provides educational courses focused on statistical nano-CMOS variability and reliability.
+Established in 2009 and based in Glasgow, United Kingdom, the company operates as a subsidiary of Synopsys Inc.

 WinterLogic